 The school recognises that most EAL children needing additional support do not have special educational needs.
 However, should special educational needs be identified during assessment; EAL children will have equal access to school's SEND provision.

-Similarly, the school recognises that there may be EAL children who are more and most able, even though they may not be fully fluent in English.
+Similarly, the school recognises that there may be EAL children who are working at Greater Depth, even though English is not their first language.

 Higher Attainers